 But I’m The Girl Who Ate Everything, so no food is off limits…no calories left unexplored.

 Here’s what happened: A little bit of the flour mixture is sprinkled on the bottom of the pan and mixes with the juices of the canned peaches while cooking making it thick.

-I was a little worried that it was too wet when I stuck it in the oven but after it baked and rested for a couple of minutes it was perfect.
+You might be worried it’s too wet when you stick it in the oven but after it bakes and has rested for a couple of minutes, it is perfect.
 If you like yours on the drier side just don’t add all of the liquid from the peaches.